seknox/trasa/website/docs/install/initial-setup.md

 - [Save the contents of [KEY_FILENAME] in TRASA vault](../providers/secret-vault/index.md#storing-service-credentials)

 :::tip
-If you want to configure this for all instances of a project, go to [Metadata](https://console.cloud.google.com/compute/metadata) menu in Compute Engiene page
+If you want to configure this for all instances of a project, go to the [Metadata](https://console.cloud.google.com/compute/metadata) menu on Compute Engine page.
 <img alt="project-level-metadata" src={('/img/docs/cloud/gcp/project-level-metadata.png')} />

 :::